ZenIDTeam/ZenID-android-sample/README.md

 // The time delay for the blur validator to become max tolerant.
 Default value is 10.
 Integer timeToBlurMaxToleranceInSeconds;

+// The card outline will be drawn on the video preview if this is true.
+Default: true Boolean drawOutline;

+// Setting it to false can be used to disable the barcode check.
+Default: false Boolean readBarcode;
 ```

 #### Document acceptable input